mbueno-g/CPP/README.md

 This library uses the objects ``cin``, ``cout`` and ``cerr`` for sending data to and from the standard streams input, output and error.

+:collision: **std namespace**

-As part of the C++ standard library, these objects belong to the **std namespace**, a set of names used to group and identify objects in order to avoid name collisions.
+As part of the C++ standard library, these objects belong to the std namespace, a set of names used to group and identify objects in order to avoid name collisions.
 So within a global namespace (an unnamed namespace), the std namespace's identifiers must be called in a particular way ("using their full name") to be accessed:
-- Prefixed: ``std::cin``
+- Prefixed using the scope resolution operator:  ``std::cin``
 - Adding ``using namespace std;`` as a header

 Here's the canonical "Hello, World!" program in C++: